-The lifestyle tips below, on this page, have been researched help to product healthy nails.
-The first step for healthy nails is to diagnose and treat systemic and aim to treat local conditions which could cause defects in nail growth or allow bacteria or viruses to invade the tissues under or around the nails:
+The lifestyle tips on this page have written help to produce and maintain healthy nails.
+The first step for healthy nails is to diagnose and treat local conditions which could cause defects in nail growth or allow bacteria or viruses to invade the tissues under or around the nails.

 Local damage to the nail beds

 Direct physical damage